YiuChiKin/HKSlogan/README.md

 - History of 'todo' completed
 - List of completed project
 - Customized background, theme color (all saved on localstorage)
-- Save a project as excel and download
+- Save a project as .txt and download